Insurrection of 10 August 1792

-Context
+Background

-On 20 April 1792, France declared war against the King of Bohemia and Hungary (Austria).
-The initial battles were a disaster for the French, and Prussia joined Austria in active alliance against France, eventually declaring war on France on 13 June.
-The blame for the disaster was put upon the King and his ministers (the Austrian Committee), and after upon the Girondin party.
+On 20 April 1792, France declared war against Austria.
+The initial battles were a disaster for a French army partially disorganised by mutinies, emigration of officers, and political change.
+Prussia then joined Austria in active alliance against France, eventually declaring war on France on 13 June.
+The blame for these opening setbacks was put upon the King and his ministers (the Austrian Committee), and after upon the Girondin party.